 Caring for houseplants brings a deep sense of satisfaction to green witches.
 The loving nature of checking each plant and dispensing water and fertilizer, repotting when necessary, pruning, dividing, propagating, and rearranging the collection blankets the minds in a therapeutic focus when a green witch connects with the plants within his or her care.
 Propagating new shoots and sharing with friends is an intense gesture of trust and love.

 Monthly subscription boxes can be a phenomenal way to tap into your inner witch!
-Boxes can be tailored to match any witch's affinity, especially green witches.
-It's something to look forward to each month, and it helps remind you to take some time for yourself and discover your personal tastes for the craft.
-Some top picks that green witches might enjoy:
+Boxes can be tailored to match any witch’s affinity, especially green witches.
+It’s something to look forward to each month, and it helps remind you to take some time for yourself and discover your personal tastes for the craft.
+Be sure to check out my top picks for plant subscription boxes and witchy/spiritual subscription boxes for recommendations.

 To all my fellow green witches out there, it’s a joy connecting with you!
 Please share your favorite activities, rituals, et cetera so we can learn from each other.
 I’d love to hear how you’ve embraced your green witch identity!